Is There a Dimmer Outlook Ahead for Exelon Corporation (EXC)?

 BofA Securities gave a rating of “Underperform” to EXC, setting the target price at $39 in the report published on August 17th of the previous year.

-During the last 5 trading sessions, EXC fell by -3.18%, which changed the moving average for the period of 200-days by +10.17% in comparison to the 20-day moving average, which settled at $41.85.
-In addition, Exelon Corporation saw -6.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EXC rose by +3.51%, which changed the moving average for the period of 200-days by +10.06% in comparison to the 20-day moving average, which settled at $41.06.
+In addition, Exelon Corporation saw -3.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading